troyvassalotti/word-salad/README.md

-# vite-lit-starter
+# `word-salad`

-Bootstrap a lit web component using vite.
+A web component for creating word salad.